ottok/entr/debian/README.source.md

 automatically fetched.

-The command above also automatically adds the upstream repository as an extra remote, and fetches the latest upstream `master` branch commits and tags.
+The command above also automatically adds the upstream repository as an extra remote called `upstreamvcs`, and fetches the latest upstream `master` branch commits and tags.
 The upstream development branch is not a requirement to build the Debian package, but is recommended for making collaboration with upstream easy.

+On older git-buildpackage versions the `--add-upstream-vcs` might not yet work, but you can achieve the same with manually running:

+    git remote add -t master -f upstreamvcs https://github.com/eradman/entr.git

 The repository structure and use of `gbp pq` makes it easy to cherry-pick commits between upstream and downstream Debian, ensuring improvements downstream